Our Process

 ARTICLE FROM AN ONLINE DATABASE

-Turabian does not address specific Internet sources, but it does give some basic guidelines for electronic
+Turabian does not address specific Internet sources but gives some basic guidelines for electronic

 documents.
-In general, begin by using the above formats for whatever type of document it is.
+In general, begin by using the above formats for whatever document type.
 Then list

 any relevant web information (date accessed, website, database name, etc.) that would help your reader